qedsac/qedsac/INSTALL.md

 libraries, the Qt resource compiler (`rcc`), and the `pkgconfig` utility.
 The last is usually installed by default on Linux.

-The commands to install the necessary libraries on known Unices are:
+The known commands to install the necessary libraries on various Unices are:

 - Fedora/RedHat/CentOS
 ```